Online Fundraising Without Social Media: 42 Ways to Share Offline

 - It’s hard to beat the effectiveness of meeting people in person.
 Events give you an opportunity to do that efficiently.

 - Another huge advantage of events is the opportunity for exposure of all kinds.
-The media might be there, which could help your cause score valuable free publicity.
+The media might be there, which could help your cause score valuable publicity.
 Are you prepared to give a newsworthy interview with succinct answers full of soundbites?
 Practice with friends and family before the event.